 - If setting off fireworks near an airport or heliport, obtain Federal Aviation Administration (FAA) approval.

-- To protect passenger and cargo planes, ensure pilots are warned by issuing a Notice to Airmen (NOTAM).
+- Warn pilots to protect passenger and cargo planes by issuing a Notice to Airmen (NOTAM).

 - Arrange for fire service and Emergency Medical Services (EMS) to be available for the display.